hobbsy/thinkpad/snippets/check-battery.md

 This could maybe be hooked up to a Google Sheets spreadsheet and IFTTT.

+### Further Reading

 Some helpful notes can be found on Pop!_OS's website
 https://support.system76.com/articles/battery/

+>We recommend using TLP to quickly reduce overall power consumption and using powertop to check what software is consuming the battery

 ## TLP